How to Start a Food Blog That Generates Millions of Pageviews Each Month

-Do you think you are ready to start your very own food blog?
+Do you think you are ready to start a food blog for yourself?

-Well, it’s not all delicious entrees and mouthwatering desserts.
-Creating a food blog is not an easy task, but it is well worth it if you love food writing.
+Well, it's not all delicious entrees and mouthwatering desserts.
+Creating your own food blog is not an easy task, but it is well worth it if you love food writing.